43 Wolf Creek Cave Falls

 Wolf Creek Cave Falls

-From Underground Falls we stay on the trail heading uphill, and soon can see Wolf Creek Cave Falls up ahead.
-After we pass a gate the trail levels out at the base of Wolf Creek Cave Falls, another beautiful waterfall flowing from the mouth of a cave.
+We stay on the trail heading uphill, and soon see Wolf Creek Cave Falls up ahead.
+After passing a gate the trail levels out at the base of Wolf Creek Cave Falls, another beautiful waterfall flowing from the mouth of a cave.
 Wolf Creek Cave Falls is similar to Big Creek Cave Falls in respect to the layered shale cave entrances at both falls.
 But that’s where similarities end.
+Wolf Creek Cave Falls fans out, sort of a steep cascading waterfall.
+Whereas Big Creek Cave Falls is a straight drop type falls and taller.
+Even so, Wolf Creek Cave Falls is beautiful, with lots of green moss all over the rocks around the fall.
+Only 20-30 feet below the falls all the water disappears in the rocks.

 a splash of spring

-The water later reappears briefly in the sinkhole of Underground Falls, then finally re-emerges at a spring under a huge boulder in Cove Branch.
+The water reappears briefly in the sinkhole of Underground Falls, then re-emerges at a spring under a huge boulder in Cove Branch.
 We head downhill to check this out, soon arriving on the bank of Cove Branch.
 This is another beautiful, tranquil spot on the creek.
-We sit on a large flat rock, have a snack and rehydrate while contemplating exploring further upstream.
+We sit on a large flat rock.
+There is more to see upstream including a mineshaft and more waterfalls, but here on the east side of Cove Branch we seem to have come to a dead-end at some thick underbrush.
+We should really be on the other side of the creek to continue south.

 scenic spot on Cove Branch

+From here we head back north along the ledge above Cove Branch, back to the main trail.
+But before the crossing over Wolf Creek, we turn right at an intersection with another old road.
+This trail/old road heads uphill along Wolf Creek eventually all the way up to Hudson Mountain.
 However, we soon leave the trail heading east down a volunteer trail to the bank of Wolf Creek where there is a little waterfall.
-I’m not sure of the name of this waterfall as I’ve seen it called many things, including Wolf Creek Falls, Highchair Falls, and others choose to call it ‘no name falls’ or ‘un-named falls’.
+I’m not sure of the name, I’ve seen it called Wolf Creek Falls, Highchair Falls, and others choose to call it ‘no name falls’ or ‘un-named falls’.

 a little wet weather fall